-Coupling accidents have historically been a leading cause of injuries in the railroad industry.
+According to commercial vehicle wreck attorneys, coupling accidents have historically been a leading cause of injuries in the railroad industry.
 As the use of coupling safety devices — including automatic couplers — becomes more mainstream, these kinds of injuries have been declining, but they still occur.
 Railroads should take safety precautions above and beyond the use of safety devices, including training employees to never reach between train cars during coupling operations.

 Coupling safety devices are now becoming so widely used that failure to use them could amount to proof of negligence, exposing the railroad to liability in the event of an injury.
 The risks associated with coupling activities are well recognized by experts, and safety devices are now sufficiently inexpensive that failure to purchase them may be considered an unreasonably risky decision, visit Yelp if you have issues with a situation regarding this possible problem.

 Train cars striking pedestrian workers

 The movement of rail cars can be an extremely dangerous condition of employment at a rail yard, due to this fact some workers look for a workers compensation attorney when they are fired.
 When immediate movement is not intended, railcars should be chocked.
 When movement is intended, spotters and/or mirrors should be used in a way sufficient to see in front of, behind, and underneath the cars being moved.